Marcus Smart NBA Playoffs Player Props: Celtics vs. Hawks

-The Boston Celtics, Marcus Smart included, take on the Atlanta Hawks at 7:00 PM ET on Sunday in the 2023 NBA Playoffs.
+The Boston Celtics, Marcus Smart included, match up versus the Atlanta Hawks at 7:30 PM ET on Tuesday in the 2023 NBA Playoffs.

-With prop bets in place for Smart, let's break down some stats and trends to assist you in making good selections.
+In this article, we dig into Smart's available prop bets, providing stats to help you figure out the best wagers to make.

 Marcus Smart Prop Bets vs. the Hawks